 What fish species should you target with your kids

 Teach your kids about the different species of fish and how to properly handle them.
 Such as the dangers of flathead spines and redfin gill plates.
-Always lead by example by handling fish with care and practicing catch and release.
+Always lead by example by handling fish with care and practising catch and release.
 This should be your preferred option and the kids will get a buzz watching fish swim away.
 It also teaches kids the importance of local fishing sustainability.
 However, if you do plan to keep a couple of fish to eat then make sure you follow the legal size limits for your state.

 A fun activity with the kids in its own right can be collecting your own live bait such pumping bass yabbies, crabs or sandworms from the beach.